List of MiG-23 operators: Iraq

-Iran

 Kazakhstan

 Upon gaining independence from the Soviet Union, the Kazakhstan air force inherited several MiG-23MLD fighters as well as MiG-23UB trainers integrated into MiG-27 squadrons.
-The MLDs were retired by 1999, but MiG-23UBs remain in active service as of 2022.
+The MLDs were retired by 1999, but MiG-23UBs remained in active service as late as February 2023.
+By February 2024, the last 2 MiG-2UBs were withdrawn from service and put on sale.
 For information on the Mikoyan MiG-27s in service with the Kazakh air force, see List of MiG-27 operators.